johnmathews/johnmathews.is/data/blog/murphys-laws-of-combat.md

 101. The more stupid the leader is, the more important missions he is ordered to carry out.
 102. The self-importance of a superior is inversely proportional to his position in the hierarchy (as is his deviousness and mischievousness).
-103. There is always a way, and it usually doesn’t work.
+103. There is always a way, and it usually doesn't work.
 104. Success occurs when no one is looking, failure occurs when the General is watching.
 105. The enemy never monitors your radio frequency until you broadcast on an unsecured channel.
 106. Whenever you drop your equipment in a fire-fight, your ammo and grenades always fall the